 We get wet?

 We come prepared.
-British weather being what it is, we always make a plan B.
+With the weather being what it is, we always make a plan B.

 This is one of the reasons we make sure we’re familiar with your venue before the day, so we've always got options.

 We carry extra lights and several umbrellas (some rather photogenic) just in case of weather emergencies.

 Don't stress about the weather though, rain can look amazing in photographs, so if you’re up for it, we’ll make the most of it.

 We prefer to capture images of happy people enjoying themselves, rather than rows of people scowling at us because they're cold, or thirsty or would just rather be off enjoying themselves.
 For group shots, we usually chat about what you'd like before the day.
 We then make a plan so that this bit happens as swiftly and as fuss-free as it possibly can on the day.
 We aim for this part of the day to be as relaxed as humanly possible, and for it to have minimal impact on the rest of the proceedings, leaving you plenty of time to catch up with your guests.

 That would be nice.
 A meal is always appreciated if available, it’s usually a long day and we’ll need sustenance.
 You're by no means obliged to provide one though, all we ask is that you let us know whether your venue is catering for us in advance so that we can come prepared if not.
 Otherwise we'll need to nip out to eat and might miss some action.